 If you are facing criminal penalties for violating a child custody order in Texas, speak with a lawyer to determine what you can do to get the interference with child custody charges dismissed.

-What is Civil Liability for Violating a Custody Order in Texas?
+Civil Liability for Violating a Custody Order in Texas

 While you may think that taking your child from the other parent in violation of a court order is the right thing to do, the other parent or the judge may not agree with you.
 You should be aware of the possible legal repercussions associated with violating the terms of a child custody order.